Pillars of Digital Leadership in Governance

 At the core of modern governance is the need for government to develop the capacity to communicate effectively with all constituents.
 It’s one of the key ingredients for sustainable development — as a result of leveraging appropriate channels for effective citizen engagement at all levels of governance.

 The onus is on our leaders to leverage the power of digital technologies to fulfil their legal obligations in a manner that is transparent, relevant, meaningful, engaging, and inspiring.
-Hence, the dire need to embrace digital leadership — Digitising public service by the strategic use of governments’ digital assets to increase citizen engagement and drive social, economic & environmental development.
+Hence, a dire need to embrace digital leadership — Digitising public service by the strategic use of governments’ digital assets to increase citizen engagement and drive social, economic & environmental development.

 Let’s explore some elements of digital leadership in governance (